 Starship Whiti Ora

 The interior design of Whiti Ora incorporates artwork, vibrant colours and elements of nature to create a therapeutic and engaging environment for children, whilst integrating elements of the ngāhere and Starship’s identity.
 The ground level draws on a playful style and vibrant colours to ensure children feel at home in the workspace.
-On the first floor, the use of timber, ply, browns, greens, and pops of colour aims to create a more calming atmosphere for the busy working environment.
+On the first floor, the use of timber, ply, browns, greens and pops of colour aims to create a more calming atmosphere for the busy working environment.

 Jacobsen recommended Shaw Contract Color Frame carpet tiles for the floors, which were designed to mimic the niho taniwha pattern (guardian’s teeth), commonly seen in tukutuku (latticework panels) on marae and in Māori artwork, as a wayfinding tool to guide people through the building.